codenozzle/slatr/README.md

 1. `cd slate`
 2. Copy the swagger.json from your local environment to slate folder
 3. Initialize and start Slate.
-You should use Vagrant:
+You should use Vagrant instructions below.
+4. Copy build/index.html to api docs folder

 ```shell
 # Run this to run with vagrant